aws-samples/rds-kerberos-authentication-using-onprem-active-directory/README.md

 # Authenticate Amazon RDS instances using on-premises Microsoft Active Directory and Kerberos

-Enabling single sign-on and centralized authentication of database users through your existing Microsoft Active Directory infrastructure.
-This terraform blueprint outlines how to integrate  on-premises Microsoft Active Directory with Amazon RDS using AWS Managed Microsoft AD.
-It facilitates Kerberos authentication for supported RDS database engines.
+A number of enterprise customers enable single sign-on (SSO) and centralized (Kerberos) authentication of database users using Microsoft Active Directory (AD).
+As these customers migrate their databases to [Amazon Relational Database Service(Amazon RDS)](https://aws.amazon.com/rds/), there is a need to extend this sign-on capability to Amazon RDS.
+For database users, this allows them to use SSO to log in to RDS instances.
+For administrators, they can manage user authentication and (optionally) manage database authorization centrally used Microsoft AD.

+This solution demonstrates how you can extend your existing AD infrastructure and Kerberos authentication to Amazon RDS.

-Amazon RDS supports Kerberos authentication for PostgreSQL, MySQL ,DB2 ,Oracle and SQL Server.
-Please see this link for complete list of supported Database Engines and regions https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.html
+Amazon RDS supports Kerberos authentication for PostgreSQL, DB2, MySQL, Oracle, and SQL Server.
+For a complete list of supported database engines and AWS Regions, see [Supported Regions and DB engines for Kerberos authentication in Amazon RDS.](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RDS_Fea_Regions_DB-eng.Feature.KerberosAuthentication.html)

 ## Solution Overview